-Interpreter Data Collection Required in I-Star - NEW FIELDS
+Interpreter Data Collection (Required in I-Star)

-Beginning in SY 2023-24, each school district must report the following interpreter information within I-Star.
-The deadline to enter the data is June 30, 2024.
-This data collection applies to all districts, except City of Chicago 299 who will have its own data collection.
+School districts must report the following interpreter information in I-Star, annually.
+The deadline to enter the data for the 2024-25 school year is June 30, 2025.
+The interpreter data collection applies to all school districts, except City of Chicago 299 (which will have its own data collection).